QuestioWo/buddhabrot/README.md

 A OpenGL window titled `Buddhabrot` will appear after the [buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot) has been calculated.
 Examples of the program running can be found above

 Exiting the program can be done by pressing `Ctrl + C` in the same terminal window

+## Author

+This buddhabrot rendering program has been and is being written by [Jim Carty](https://questiowo.github.io).
+Email: cartyjim1@gmail.com

+## License

+This project is licensed under the terms of the MIT license.
+See `LICENSE` file for the full license.